ethereum-lists/chains/README.md

 }
 ```

-when an icon is used in either the network or an explorer there must be a json in _data/icons with the name used (e.g. in the above example there must be a `ethereum.json` and a `etherscan.json` in there) - the icon jsons look like this:
+## Icon Requirements

+Icons used in the configuration files must meet the following criteria:
+- The `icon` field references a JSON file in the `_data/icons` directory.
+- Example icon JSON:

 ```json
 [
     {
       "url": "ipfs://QmdwQDr6vmBtXmK2TmknkEuZNoaDqTasFdZdu3DRw8b2wt",